 This is a term I came up with after working with a couple who I realised were having trouble hearing each other emotionally.
 Both of them felt as though their feelings were going unheard by the other, and this was driving a wedge between them.

-I based my idea on ‘Reflective Listening’, which I talk about in my book Aura Colour Therapy in the section about the aura colour I call ‘Listen Blue’.
+I based my idea on ‘Reflective Listening’ on an aura colour featured in my book Aura Colour Therapy, a colour called call ‘Listen Blue’.
 Here is an excerpt:

 “Listen Blue enhances our ability to listen attentively and focus on the person who is speaking, so we can gather knowledge and skills.
 To ensure we have heard and understood, we need to repeat the instructions or information back to the speaker or teacher using our own words.
 This is called active listening.
 We cannot listen actively if our mind wanders off, we interrupt people, or we mentally compose what we are going to say next while the other person is still speaking.”

 Reflective Emotional Listening by comparison, places emphasis on hearing the emotions being expressed, rather than just the words or facts, and reflecting these emotions back to the person speaking.
 This serves two functions.
 First, it keeps the lines of communication open between you while you go through the process of ensuring that you have clearly understood what the other person is saying.
 Secondly, it helps the speaker feel heard and felt.

 We hear the words another person says through the filter of our own psyche, with all it’s conditioning, wounds, insecurities, preconceptions and unique values systems.
 The reflective emotional listening process can help us hear what the other person is attempting to communicate about their feelings without so much of our own stuff getting in the way and muddying the waters.
 It helps switch the emphasis off self onto other and hopefully by-pass or at least reduce our own defensiveness and reactivity in response to another person’s feelings.